PoeticRainbow/crystallinenovelties/README.md

 ## License

-This template is available under the CC0 license.
+This template is available under the MIT license.
 Feel free to learn from it and incorporate it in your own projects.